paulkernfeld/global-data-in-rust/README.md

 - Lifetime of data is `'static`
 - Checks for the presence of the file at compile time

-Disadvantages:

-- No mutability
-- No heap-allocated data

 ## The `lazy_static` crate

 The [`lazy_static`](https://docs.rs/lazy_static) crate uses a macro to automate exactly-once initialization of a static variable using [`std::sync::Once`](https://doc.rust-lang.org/std/sync/struct.Once.html).
 The [`once_cell`](https://docs.rs/once_cell) crate is also worth checking out; it's like `lazy_static` without macros.